Taste-Elixir/guides/guides/introduction/installation.md

 ## Windows

-This guide provide instructions for Windows 10.
+This guide provides instructions for Windows 10.

   1. Install Elixir language (it will install Erlang as well):